Feeding Time With The Tiger — Digital Diary:

 I'm really really grateful that the general alterhuman community is a thing at all even if it's mostly online.
 If I hadn't found out about it on the internet and joined in I would have gone through my whole life thinking I was uniquely weird and embarrassing and completely alone.
 My years on various platforms and websites talking about being kin and everything related to it and making friends over it has been really eye opening and it still is, I still think it's wonderful that even a few other people feel this way and we also have such a variety of experiences and backgrounds.

-But this whole time I've completely lacked the in-person bit, such as local packs, especially from when I was 12-15 and I wanted a friend group like that most.
+But this whole time I've completely lacked the in-person part, such as local packs, especially from when I was 12-15 and I wanted a friend group like that most.
 I joined too late and too young to attend Howls, and living in the middle of nowhere meant the only people similar to me in that aspect was the one other furry in school who I'd never spoken to.
 I would watch videos of packs going out into the forest wearing tails and playing and being themselves and I would be so upset that I was missing out, and I was unable to go out and do that even by myself.
 I don't feel that way as strongly these days because I'm both used to it and adult tigers are mostly solitary anyway.
 Regardless I still think it would have done me so much good to be able to like let loose around people who didn't think I was a freak.

 Not so much with finding new friends but I think if I started dating again I would definitely look to exclusively date other nonhumans if by some miracle I met any nearby or someone was receptive to it if I mentioned it.
 I would probably be so much happier and more chilled out that way, because a lot of my issues with romantic relationships came from me rejecting every embarrassing trait I had and then just becoming a shell of myself not knowing how to express, feel, or enjoy anything that's important in average human relationships, which sucks for everyone involved.